 (c) by contacting us directly.

-7.3 We will publish any changes to Tolls at least four weeks before such changes are to take effect, on our Transport Agency website.
+7.3 We publish any changes to tolls on our website at least four weeks before the changes happen.

-7.4 We set the Fees payable under this Agreement.
-They are listed in the Schedule of Fees, and we may amend them from time to time.
-We’ll publish any changes to the Schedule of Fees prior to changes taking effect on our Transport Agency website.
+7.4 We set the fees under this agreement.
+They're listed in the schedule of fees and we may change them from time to time.
+We publish any changes to the fees on our website before the changes happen.